 The Infinite Banking Concept enables individuals, families, and businesses to develop financial independence by becoming your own banker.
 This concept was implemented by R. Nelson Nash in the early 1980s when he was dealing with unfavorable interest rates on several commercial loans.
 Let’s discuss the basics and which companies we recommend using for your Infinite Banking Plan.

 The story is that Mr. Nash experienced an epiphany when he suddenly realized that he could use cash value in Whole Life insurance policies to create a group of banks that would be his personal funding vehicles and allow him to take control over all of his financing.

-Become Your Own Banker – 6 Steps to Forming Your Bank
+Infinite Banking Concept – 6 Steps to Forming Your Bank

 Step 2: Riders to Consider